erkin-personal/docs/how-to/register-machines-using-setup-keys.md

 ## Using setup keys

-Setup keys are available in the NetBird Management Dashboard under the `Setup Keys` tab [https://app.netbird.io/setup-keys](https://app.netbird.io/setup-keys).
+Setup keys are available in the Netzilo Management Dashboard under the `Setup Keys` tab [https://app.Netzilo.io/setup-keys](https://app.Netzilo.io/setup-keys).
  You can easily add new or revoke keys.

 <p>